 Traumatic brain injury is the leading cause of death and disability in children and young adults in the United States.
 It is also a major concern among people over 75, with high rates of death and hospitalization.1 Common mechanisms of injury over all age groups include motor vehicle crashes, falls, injuries from firearms, and assaults.
 It has been a prevailing thought that there is little that prehospital care providers can do for patients with traumatic brain injuries, but recent studies and improved protocols reveal that EMS has a considerable impact on positive patient outcomes.

 EMS responds to a 28-year-old male who fell off his bicycle, and was not wearing a helmet.
-A passer-by found the cyclist semi-conscious, laying on the road for an unknown period.
+A passer-by found the cyclist semi-conscious, lying on the road for an unknown period.
 He assisted the cyclist to his feet and then sat him on the front seat of his car.
 Initial assessment reveals: Airway – patent with large amounts of vomit observed on the patient’s chin, mouth, shirt and on the ground by his feet; C Spine – potentially compromised, due to a suspected traumatic mechanism of injury; Breathing – regular rhythm and depth, slightly labored; Pulses present in all four extremities.
 The patient is now experiencing periods of lucidity, alternating with response only to voice.

 When awake, the patient states he has no allergies, took his insulin and Lipitor today, and has a history of diabetes and high cholesterol.
 He states he was riding for an hour, gradually becoming dizzy and weak, and then thinks he passed out and crashed.
 The patient says he woke up laying on the road with someone hovering above him, asking if he was okay.
 There is no damage noted to the bike suggesting a collision with a vehicle.
 Vitals: pulse 98, ventilations 24, SpO2 98%, BP 138/90, BGL 45 mg/dL, GCS 13 (E3, V4, M6).